 The refund application must be submitted electronically to the Swedish Tax Agency.
 Further information is available in the Swedish Tax Agency regulations regarding electronic refund applications (SKVFS 2017:1, amended through SKVFS 2018:1).
-The refund application must cover a period of one calendar quarter except in those cases where the refund refers to fuel used in professional aquaculture, agriculture, or forestry operations.
+The refund application must cover a period of one calendar quarter except in those cases where the refund refers to fuel used in professional aquaculture, agriculture, or forestry operations (calendar year applies to forestry).
 The refund application must be submitted to the Tax Agency within three years of the end of the calendar quarter.
-Entitlement to a refund is only granted when the amount per calendar quarter is at least 1,000 kronor.
+Entitlement to a refund is only granted when the amount per calendar quarter is at least 1,000 kronor, although the full amount is repaid, i.e. from the very first krona, when the 1,000 kronor limit is reached.

 If both biogas and other taxable gaseous fuels are supplied via a pipeline, tax must be calculated separately for each of the fuels.
-The gas supplier can, based on an agreement, allocate each of the fuels to different areas of use.
+The gas supplier can, based on an agreement, allocate each of the fuels to different areas of use (through what is termed the green gas principle).
 The fuels that have not been allocated based on an agreement must be allocated between different areas of use by the gas supplier in relation to the proportion of the fuels entered into the pipeline by the gas supplier.

-Consumption of gas in manufacturing processes and industrial operations (which are not covered by the EU's emissions trading system (EU ETS)) does not carry a right to a reduction in the carbon tax although it does carry a right to a 70 per cent reduction in energy tax.
+Consumption of natural gas in manufacturing processes and industrial operations (which are not covered by the EU's emissions trading system (EU ETS)) does not carry a right to a reduction in the carbon tax although it does carry a right to a 35 per cent reduction in energy tax (updated 24 August 2021).
 To be classified as a production process, the gas must be linked directly to production.
-Heating of the head office, product storage areas etc. does not qualify for a tax reduction.
+Heating of the head office, staff space etc. does not qualify for a tax reduction.
 A party that has been approved as a storage operator by the Tax Agency makes a deduction in its excise duty return to secure the lower tax payment.
-Otherwise a refund application is submitted for each calendar quarter.
+Otherwise, a refund application is submitted for each calendar quarter.
 A party that produces heating or cooling used in an industrial production process can also receive a tax refund in respect of the part of the heating/cooling produced using gas on which tax has been levied.

-Consumption of gas in manufacturing processes and industrial operations within the framework of the EU ETS carries a right to a 70 per cent reduction in the energy tax and total exemption from carbon tax.
+Consumption of natural gas in manufacturing processes and industrial operations within the framework of the EU ETS carries a right to a 35 per cent reduction in the energy tax (updated 24 August 2021) and total exemption from carbon tax.
 This tax is handled in the same way as energy tax in industrial operations outside the EU ETS.